What is purer than nature and more natural than photography? What can be more charming than nature portrait photography?

 The ideal setups for nature portraits

 And last but not least, use the ISO at its minimum.
-These three variables work together to give you impressive photos.
+These three variables work together to give you properly exposed photos.

 Explore different locations